Introduction

 Define your maintenance cost structure:

-- Cost per Maintenance: Average cost of scheduled maintenance including parts, labor, and consumables.
-Typical range: $1,000-$2,500 for standard CNC maintenance.
+- Cost per Maintenance: Direct planned-maintenance spend including parts, labor, and consumables.

 Click "Calculate Maintenance Schedule" to see: